All Section

 The hostel closed down but is set to reopen any day, just weeks after 10 hostel employees were recently found guilty of destroying evidence and fined $185 each in relation to the death of American backpacker James Louis Hutson, 57.

-Footage has emerged of the pool refilled and a fresh paint job of the entire premises, while a new set of stairs has been installed near the bar.
+Footage has emerged of the pool being refilled and a fresh paint job applied to the premises, while a new set of stairs has been installed near the bar.

 The Nana Backpackers sign has also been removed from the hostel entrance.